 One of the world’s first online Master’s in Machine Learning from a world-leading institution.

-Here’s a sample of Specializations on Coursera from other Imperial College programs:
+Here’s a sample of Specializations on Coursera from other Imperial College programmes:

 Imperial College London: Where It All Begins